vboyev-MSFT/defender-docs/defender-xdr/data-privacy.md

 In the Microsoft Defender portal's **Advanced hunting** page, data is accessible via queries for only 30 days, unless it's streamed through [Microsoft's unified security operations platform with Microsoft Sentinel](/azure/sentinel/microsoft-365-defender-sentinel-integration?toc=%2Fdefender-xdr%2Ftoc.json&bc=%2Fdefender-xdr%2Fbreadcrumb%2Ftoc.json&tabs=defender-portal), where retention periods may be longer.

-Data continues to be retained and visible, even when a license is under a grace period or in supspended mode.
+Data continues to be retained and visible, even when a license is under a grace period or in suspended mode.
 At the end of any grace period or suspension, and no later than 180 days from a contract termination or expiration, data is deleted from Microsoft's systems and is unrecoverable.

 Most Defender services also have a default data retention period of 180 days.
-More information on data retention period per product are found in [relevant service docs](#related-content).
+More information on data retention period per product is found in [relevant service docs](#related-content).

 ## Data sharing